maxmin13/consul-prj/README.md

 ![alt text](https://github.com/maxmin13/consul-prj/blob/master/img/ecr.png)

-A cluster of Consul agensts is run in the datacenter.
-The admin instance runs a Consul server agent, each other instance a Consul client agent.
+A cluster of Consul agensts is run in the datacenter.<br/> The admin instance runs a Consul server agent, each other instance a Consul client agent.
 The gossip in the cluster is exchanged thourgh 10.0.10.0/24 subnet.